The image above shows our Poppy Seed Pod watch on the right.

 Another facet of organic watch design involves upcycling vintage or reclaimed materials.
 Companies like Wils Fabrik specialize in crafting watches from salvaged wood and repurposed metal.
 These unique timepieces bear stories of their own, each mark and imperfection adding character and depth, appealing to individuals seeking one-of-a-kind accessories with an eco-conscious touch.

 Innovative approaches to power sources further define the realm of organic watchmaking.
 Solar-powered watches, such as those from Timex (above), Citizen and Seiko, harness natural light to fuel their movements, reducing reliance on traditional batteries and diminishing environmental impact (although some people might understand that the manufacture of solar cells is not particularly environmentally friendly).
-These watches embody a commitment to sustainability while providing reliable timekeeping.
+These watches are said to embody a commitment to sustainability while providing reliable timekeeping.

 Beyond materials and functionality, organic watch design often promotes ethical manufacturing practices.
 Brands like WeWood prioritize sustainability not only in materials but also in their production processes.
 They partner with reforestation initiatives, planting trees for every watch sold, contributing to global sustainability efforts.